|Dr. Peter Frankopan (photo by Johnny Ring)|

-Dr. Frankopan is Professor of Global History at Oxford University, where he is Stavros Niarchos Director of the Oxford Centre for Byzantine Research.
+Dr. Frankopan is Professor of Global History at Oxford University, where he is Stavros Niarchos Foundation Director of the Oxford Centre for Byzantine Research.
 He is a world-renowned historian and an award-winning author who will present “Global Greece: A History.”
-This series of lectures examines the role that Greece, Greek culture, literature, and language have played over the course of more than two and a half millennia.
-Rather than exploring the familiar and limited Mediterranean context, they are looked at from a global perspective, allowing not only a better understanding of world history but of Greece itself.
+This series of lectures examines the role that Greece and Greek culture, literature, and language have played over the course of more than two and a half millennia.
+Rather than exploring the familiar and limited Mediterranean context, he will discuss it from a global perspective, allowing for a better understanding of not only world history but Greece itself.

 Dr. Frankopan said, “I am delighted to have been invited to present the first Thalia Potamianos lectures.
 The American School and the Gennadius Library are famous around the world, so it is an honor and a privilege.
 I am very excited to give the first talk in Athens in October and then in the United States in the spring of 2022.”

 The Thalia Potamianos lectures are being made possible by a generous commitment from Phokion Potamianos, an Overseer of the Gennadius Library.
 Mr. Potamianos named the series in memory of his grandmother, a distinguished Greek doctor, academic, and philanthropist.
 Mr. Potamianos remarked, “It is a great pleasure to commence the Thalia Potamianos lectures with a series of presentations in Greece and the United States by Dr. Frankopan.
 His work, placing Greece's cultural role in a global context, is at the heart of the purpose of the lectures and highly relevant to modern Greece that is, once again, connected to the modern Silk Road.”